 Although Title VII expressly includes pregnancy status as a form of sex discrimination, the FCRA does not.
-The fact that the FCRA is modeled after Title VII but failed to include this provision has caused division among both federal and state courts as to whether the Legislature intended to provide protection on the basis of pregnancy status.
-Thus, the ability to bring a claim based on pregnancy discrimination varies among jurisdictions.
+The fact that the FCRA is modeled after Title VII but failed to include this provision caused divisions among federal and state courts as to whether the Legislature intended to provide protection on the basis of pregnancy status.
+Thus, the ability to bring a claim based on pregnancy discrimination varied among jurisdictions until recently when the Florida Supreme Court ruled that by prohibiting discrimination based on sex, the FCRA also prohibits discrimination based on pregnancy.